-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See the parts listing in the Problem Determination and Service Guide to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See the parts listing in the Problem Determination and Service Guide to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU).

-Symptom Action You suspect a software problem.
+If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.

 To determine if the problem is caused by the software, make sure that: Your server has the minimum memory needed to use the software.
 For memory requirements, see the information that comes with the software.
 If you have just installed an adapter or memory, the server might have a memory-address conflict.
 The software is designed to operate on the server.
 Other software works on the server.
-The software works on another server.
-If you received any error messages when using the software, see the information that comes with the software for a description of the messages and suggested solutions to the problem.
-If the problem remains, contact your place of purchase of the software.
+The software works on another server. that comes with the software for a description of the messages and suggested solutions to the problem.